bladecoder/blade-ink-java/README.md

 ### Loading a json file

 First you need to turn your ink file into a json file [as described here](https://github.com/inkle/ink#using-inklecate-on-the-command-line).
-Here is an example to load the ink JSON file as an String:
+Here is an example to load the ink JSON file as a String:

 ```java
 InputStream systemResourceAsStream = ClassLoader.getSystemResourceAsStream(filename);